UK hospital says baby Charlie Gard's care cannot be provided at home

 The document said that the invasive ventilation Charlie required was only provided in a hospital setting.
 Among other practical problems, it said, the ventilator would not fit through the front door of Charlie's home.

-"Charlie is a child who requires highly specialized treatment.
+"Charlie is a child who requires highly specialised treatment.
 His care cannot be simplified.
 It must be provided in a specialist setting by specialists," the document said.
+(Reporting by Michael Holden and Estelle Shirbon; editing by Guy Faulconbridge)